maoberlehner/markus-oberlehner-net/content/blog/popup-overlays-with-vue-router-and-portal-vue.md

   <iframe data-src="https://codesandbox.io/embed/popup-overlays-with-vue-router-and-portal-vue-12hf1?fontsize=14" title="Popup Overlays with Vue Router and Portal Vue" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
 </div>

 **Disclaimer:** there seems to be a bug with Vue Router on CodeSandbox.
 If you try to close the overlay from the Vue Router example, although the URL changes back, the modal does not close.
-If you run the application locally, it works
+If you run the application locally, it works.

 ## Minimum requirements